If you’re not getting results, reevaluate your job-search strategy and make changes. [TWEET]

 How often do you network?

 Whether you love it or loathe it, networking is an important part of the job-search process.
-Not only is it a great source of the “phantom jobs” The Wall Street Journal refers to, networking also helps you identify connections in your target companies and gets your application past the gatekeepers.
+Not only is it a great source of the jobs you won't find published online, networking also helps you identify connections in your target companies and gets your application past the gatekeepers.
 Dedicate a portion of each week to networking, such as joining new associations, conducting informational interviews, attending industry-specific events, or catching up with valuable contacts.
 Remember, the goal is to increase the size of your network and identify new people that can help move your search forward.
 Not making progress?
 Try something new, such as embracing a different social media channel.

 If you’re having trouble answering these questions, chances are you’re not documenting enough of your job-search activities.
 By taking time to track and evaluate your job-search efforts, you’ll be in better shape to pinpoint when your routine changes for the better or worse, and what you can do to take it to the next level.
 Remember, if your current strategy isn’t working, it’s time to change things up.

 Make your next career move.
 Join TheLadders today.